jwuphysics/jwuphysics.github.io/_posts/2025-04-26-lowering-the-barrier-for-writing.md

 ---

 [^1]: I strongly suspect that lightweight instruction-following models like the 3.8B parameter [phi4-mini](https://ollama.com/library/phi4-mini) or the 8B parameter [Llama 3.1 model](https://ollama.com/library/llama3.1) should do a great job, too.
 [^2]: During early testing, one of the models (Mistral 3.1 24B, I think), insisted on wrapping the output with triple-back quotes and explicitly denoting it as a `yaml` code block.
+I also considered using the LLM to directly output just the short-title and the tags according to some JSON schema, but then I'd need to invoke some additional tools like `jq` to parse the output, and it seemed like a lot of extra work.
+In any event, the local LLM has performed good enough for me.